 - Wash the kale and strip the leafy parts from the stems.
 Discard your stems or save them in a bag in the freezer with other veggie trimmings to make your own homemade veggie stock.

-- Add the kale, olive oil, garlic nutritional yeast and roughly half of the almonds to a food processor and process until as smooth as you would like it.
+- Add the kale, olive oil, garlic nutritional yeast and roughly half of the almonds to a food processor or blender and process until as smooth as you would like it.

 - Add the remaining almonds and pulse until they are chopped but not too small.
 We want the nutty chunky texture in there.